technobia/shopify-import/README.md

 ### Missing Fields

 For XML:
-1. Check field mapping in `src/mapping/mappings/`
+1. Edit `src/lib/mapping/mapping.js` to match your XML structure
-2. Verify field names in your XML match the mapping
+2. Map your XML field names to Shopify product fields
-3. Set correct `XML_FORMAT` in .env
+3. Use `path` for simple fields or `transform` functions for complex logic

 For CSV:
-1. Ensure column names match expected format
+1. Ensure column names match Shopify export format
-2. Check `src/parsers/csv.js` for supported columns
+2. Check `src/lib/parsers/csv.js` for supported columns

 ## Development